LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **0-Data Files**
     - **1-Glow in the Dahrk Patch**: only if you installed **Glow in the Dahrk** earlier.
-- [**RR Mod Series - Better Gnisis Arch**](https://www.nexusmods.com/morrowind/mods/46224) by Morrowind Community and Resdayn Revival Team: new models and textures for Gnisis Arch based on Morrowind concept art.
-  - Also install the **RedFurryDemon's - Hand 2k texture** optional file.
 - [**R-Zero's Iron Towershield**](https://www.nexusmods.com/morrowind/mods/44025?) by R-Zero: iron shield replacer with see-through slit.
 - [**R-Zero's Throbbing Meat - a Corprus Meat Replacer**](https://www.nexusmods.com/morrowind/mods/45339) by R-Zero: replaces corprus meat models with animated, twitching ones ones.
   - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.